zmackie/zblog/content/posts/systems-Beyond Userspace.md

 - Work through writing a VM, compiler, and interpreter in rust
 - Work through bootloaders and simple kernel in C
 - Learn how to contribute to the Linux kernel and land a patch
-- Work through the rust embeed
+- Work through the rust embedicon
+- Basically move down into the firmware and root around in the metal!